GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/stats-config-format.md

 ---
 title: Stats config format
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Player statistics

 Player statistics are an important part of all modern games.
 Most game mechanics, such as character leveling and abilities, achievements, leaderboards, player rewarding, etc use player statistics.
 This article describes the format of stats config, also provides examples of different stats.
-You can read about the interaction between the game and the statistics server here: [Userstat Api](userstat-api).
+You can read about the interaction between the game and the statistics server here: [Userstat Api](./../services-api/userstat-api).

 ## Stat format

-To use and store statistics you need to add stats description to [stats config](gui-description#stats-config-editing), and [deploy config](gui-description#deploy-configs) to the stats server.
+To use and store statistics you need to add stats description to [stats config](./../gui/configs-management#multi-element-config), and [deploy configs](./../gui/configs-management#deploy-configs) to services.

 **Stat description format**: